aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/calculate-formulas/detecting-circular-reference/_index.md

 ## **Introduction**

-Workbooks can have circular references and sometimes there is a need to detect if circular references are there or not.
+Workbooks can contain circular references, and sometimes there is a need to detect whether circular references are present.

 ## **Concept behind detecting the circular reference**

-Circular references can only be detected when the formula is calculated because the references of one formula commonly depend on the calculated result of other parts or other formulas.
-So we provide new APIs for this requirement(to gather cells with circular references) in the process of formula calculation:
+Circular references can only be detected when the formula is calculated because the references of one formula often depend on the calculated results of other cells or formulas.
+Therefore, we provide new APIs for this requirement (to gather cells with circular references) in the process of formula calculation:

 [**CalculationCell**](https://reference.aspose.com/cells/net/aspose.cells/calculationcell): Represents the calculation of relevant data about one cell being calculated

-[**AbstractCalculationMonitor.OnCircular(IEnumerator circularCellsData)**](https://reference.aspose.com/cells/net/aspose.cells/abstractcalculationmonitor/methods/oncircular): will be invoked by formula calculation engine when encounter circular references, the element in the enumerator is [**CalculationCell**](https://reference.aspose.com/cells/net/aspose.cells/calculationcell) objects which represent all cells in one circle.
-The returned value denotes whether the formula engine needs to calculate those cells in circular after this call.
+[**AbstractCalculationMonitor.OnCircular(IEnumerator circularCellsData)**](https://reference.aspose.com/cells/net/aspose.cells/abstractcalculationmonitor/methods/oncircular): will be invoked by the formula calculation engine when it encounters circular references; the elements in the enumerator are **CalculationCell** objects that represent all cells in a circular chain.
+The returned value indicates whether the formula engine should continue calculating those cells involved in the circular reference after this call.

-User may gather those circular references in the implementation of [**AbstractCalculationMonitor.OnCircular()**](https://reference.aspose.com/cells/net/aspose.cells/abstractcalculationmonitor/methods/oncircular) method.
+Users may gather those circular references in the implementation of the [**AbstractCalculationMonitor.OnCircular()**](https://reference.aspose.com/cells/net/aspose.cells/abstractcalculationmonitor/methods/oncircular) method.

 The source sample file can be downloaded from the following link: